pstadler/flightplan/README.md

 Configure the flightplan's targets with `target()`.
 Without a proper setup you can't do remote flights which require at least one remote host.
-Each target consists of one ore more hosts.
+Each target consists of one or more hosts.

 Values in the hosts section are passed directly to the `connect()` method of [mscdex/ssh2](https://github.com/mscdex/ssh2#connection-methods)